 Go to the Payments page > Payment Settings tab

-Under 'My Autopay status' turn ON or OFF
+Under 'My Autopay status' turn ON or OFF for the payment method

 Update my autopay method